imjeremiah/plone-enterprise-project/_project-docs/project/ai-usage-documentation.md

-# AI Usage Documentation: Architecture Exploration
+# AI Usage Documentation: Classroom Management Platform Development

 ## Overview
-This document details how AI-assisted development tools were used during Phase 1 to understand Plone's complex architecture, explore legacy evolution, and plan educational feature integration.
-The approach demonstrates practical AI usage for enterprise legacy codebase exploration.
+This document details how AI-assisted development tools were used to transform Plone CMS into a Classroom Management Platform for K-12 teachers.
+The approach demonstrates practical AI usage for understanding Plone's architecture and implementing real-time classroom tools through targeted exploration and code generation.

 ## Executive Summary
-AI tools enabled rapid comprehension of Plone's 1.1M+ line codebase, transforming what would traditionally require weeks of manual documentation review into focused, targeted analysis sessions.
-This approach is directly applicable to enterprise legacy modernization projects.
+AI tools enabled rapid comprehension of Plone's 1.1M+ line codebase and guided the implementation of 7 classroom management features.
+This approach transformed weeks of manual exploration into focused development sessions, directly applicable to enterprise legacy modernization projects.

 ---